SisypheanHUS/SisypheanHUS/README.md

 ### -------------------------
 Hi, I’m Dinh Thai Tuan from Hanoi, Vietnam.
   Math & CS Student at heart.
+AI Engineer Intern at the moment.
     My research involving AI + Physics, sometimes a little math if needed.
 Recently I finally decide to pursue academic studies, probably in Mathematics Applied in general, Neural Network in specify.
 I also want to do some finance-related project, so ping me if you want to collab.